-HOW WILL WE SECURE SPECIALIST EXPERTISE, EQUIPMENT AND FACILITIES TO SUPPORT PUPILS WITH SEND?
+HOW DO WE SECURE SPECIALIST EXPERTISE, EQUIPMENT AND FACILITIES TO SUPPORT PUPILS WITH SEND?

 As specific needs arise, the SEND Team will approach specialists from a range of agencies (e.g. Occupational Therapy, Educational Psychology, Neurodevelopmental, School Nurse Team) to seek advice about raising awareness of the specific type of SEND.
 To enhance knowledge about a specific type of SEND (in order for the class teacher or learning support assistant working directly with a child with a particular type of SEND to adapt teaching and learning to meet the need appropriately), more specific training may be sought from Babcock LDP, Integrated Children Services, Speech and Language or directly through specialist agencies.

-Through tracking of progress, three additional SEND staff:parent meetings, discussions with the Headteacher, annual reviews of statements and EHCPs ‘team around the family’ meetings which pull agencies together to discuss the child’s needs.
+Through tracking of progress, additional SEND staff:parent meetings, annual and interim reviews of EHCPs and ‘Team Around the Family’ meetings, we bring agencies together to discuss the child’s needs.
 Through this process we are able to put a holistic plan in place and secure specialist advice, equipment or access to facilities.

-If further support is needed, we are happy to work closely with Healthcare providers, including paediatricians, whom we also invite to our Team Around the Child meetings.
-Sometime social care bodies will need to be part of our holistic approach to offer support and guidance to meet the child’s needs.
+If further support is needed, we are happy to work closely with healthcare providers, including paediatricians, whom we also invite to our Team Around the Family meetings.
+Sometimes social care bodies will need to be part of our holistic approach to offer support and guidance to meet the child’s needs.
 The Local Authority, the SEND 0-25 Team and Early Help are vital for the guidance and signposting they offer.
 Early help describes the range of support that can be offered in response to the emerging needs of children, young people and families.

 When a child’s needs increase, more than one service may be required to support them effectively.
 Early help is the name given to the way services work together, in a coordinated way, to support the child, young person and their family.
 In Devon, the Right for Children Assessment Framework has just been developed as the tool to support early help.
 The Devon Information, Advice and Support service (DIAS) website contains detailed information about all aspects.